timescale/docs.timescale.com-content/api.md

 must be supplied, which will dictate if the dimension will use hash or interval partitioning.

+Currently, the `interval_length` must be specified in a BIGINT.
+If the column to be partitions is an TIMESTAMP, TIMESTAMPTZ, or DATE, this length represents some number of *microseconds*.
+If the column is some other integer or numeric type, this length should reflect the column's underlying semantics (e.g., the `interval_length` should be given in milliseconds if the time column is the number of milliseconds since the UNIX epoch).

+>vvv Supporting **more** than one additional dimension is currently experimental.
+For any production environments, users are recommended to use at most one "space" dimension (in addition to the required time interval specified in `create_hypertable`).

 #### Sample Usage <a id="add_dimension-examples"></a>

 First convert table `conditions` to hypertable with just time